molangning/fire-av/README.md

 ## Usage cases
 - Your phishing domain keeps on getting flagged by AVs but you need them to complete the red team exercise
 - The stager payload is hosted on a webpage and it is CRUCIAL for it to not get detected by the AVs
+- Your server keeps getting hacking attempts, and you want to block them at source (Through iptables or others)

 ## Advisories
 This list should only be used for red team exercises/engagements and should not be used for any nefarious purposes you have in mind.